Logo

 In addition to the above knowledge, skills and abilities, the Investigative Supervisor requires:

-• Knowledge of supervisory methods and techniques.
+• Knowledge of policy and procedure development.

 Job Requirements